BangYoon/deep-learning-scratch-3/README.md

-# 📖 Study for Deep Learning from Scratch
+# 📖 Study on Deep Learning from Scratch
 > Started on March 27th, 2024

 </br>